jluebeck/FaNDOM/README.md

 ## `.fda` file format

-We define a file format for FaNDOM output, where each alignment entry contains four lines (as defined in the header):
+We define a file format for FaNDOM output, with a more informative CIGAR string than XMAP.
+Each alignment entry contains four lines (as defined in the header):

 ```
 #0      ref_id  mol_id  aln_direction   ref_start_pos   ref_end_pos     mol_start_pos   mol_end_pos     mol_length